 All cells in the human body can be used to extract DNA and thus, potentially, hair, teeth, bones, skin, blood, semen, and a number of other samples could all be possible options.
 Red blood cells are the exception because red blood cells do not contain a nucleus.
 A nucleus is a structure within the cell containing the DNA.
 You can think of this in terms of Chinese boxes; the outer box is the cell, inside it is nucleus and inside that nucleus is the DNA.

 There are many DNA samples you can send besides those mentioned above.
 However, some samples are better than others.
 DNA which is stored under optimal conditions can remain unchanged for a very long time and thus, when choosing a sample always fully follow the guidelines given to you by the genetic testing company which will establish whether the sample you have is viable or not.
+Here you can view list of samples commonly used for paternity tests.

 I would like to use blood for my paternity DNA test

-There is no reason why one should use blood for a DNA paternity test when they can use saliva.
+There is no reason why one should use blood for a home paternity test when they can use saliva.
 Blood does offer a high success rate because there are many white blood cells containing the DNA needed for your test.
 However, there are many drawbacks with such a sample.

 - You will need to pay a doctor to take the blood.